johnjackoleary/cfi-commonplace-book/Lesson Plans/Commercial/Appendix C - Ideas for Solo Commercial Practice.md

 Summary: Maneuvers in Traffic Pattern
-Duration: ?
-Preferred Conditions: Cross-Wind
+Preferred Conditions: Cross-Wind; A Variety of Conditions

 ACS Tasks:
 1. Normal Takeoff and Climb (IV.A)